 1. Myrtle Bouquets

 Traditionally, Welsh brides would carry myrtle leaves in their bouquets.
 Myrtle plants have been used to represent love since ancient Greek times as they are associated with the Goddess Aphrodite/Venus.
 They were used in wedding bouquets to symbolise love, fertility and beauty.
+Some traditions will have the friends of the bride pinning myrtle, rosemary and heather sprigs to the dress.

 The bride would also give her bridesmaids cuttings of the plant from the bouquet to nurture – if it grew and bloomed, this would supposedly signify that the bridesmaid would go on to marry.